ortexx/ip-cidr/readme.md

 ### .toArray(options) {
-get array of all ip in CIDR range
+get array of all ip in CIDR range you can set maximum of array elements with options.limit if the limit is reached, you will receive additional information in options.limitResult

 ### arrayAction(fn, options)
 run fn for every element of CIDR range